PoCInnovation/Workshops/software/17.gRPC/README.md

 ## :computer: Step 5 - The client

-> Let's now implement the client !
+> :bulb: Let's now implement the client !

 - In the `src/client.ts` file, same as before, do not modify the code already there.